Tracey Scott Wilson: Theater career

 Wilson's first major Manhattan production was in 2003 with The Story at the Public Theater.
 The Good Negro was produced at The Public and then at the Goodman Theater in 2010.
 Wilson's Buzzer was produced as part of the Goodman's 2013–14 season and was added to the Public Theater's 2014–15 season in October 2014.
 The Story and The Good Negro have been published by Dramatists Play Service.

-She has taught and guest lectured at Brown University, Yale University, Rutgers University and New York University.
+The Story, directed by Clint Dyer, will make its West End debut in August 2026 at the Royal National Theatre with a cast including BAFTA Award-winner Letitia Wright, Ashley Thomas, Lorraine Toussaint, and Wilf Scolding.